Climbing Kilimanjaro Preparation

 Practical Kilimanjaro preparation is important for your trip.
-Be sure to that you have a passport that is valid for at least 6 more months as well as a flight card which you will receive on the plane to Tanzania.
+Be sure that you have a passport that is valid for at least 6 more months as well as a flight card which you will receive on the plane to Tanzania or upon arrival.

 Do I need a medical check up before climbing Kilimanjaro?

-In terms of vaccinations – There are no specific vaccine requirements needed to enter Tanzania.
+In terms of vaccinations – there are no specific vaccine requirements needed to enter Tanzania.
 However, be aware that the government of Tanzania requires proof of yellow fever vaccination upon arrival if you are traveling from a country with risk of yellow fever.
-We suggest you talk to your doctor about getting the following vaccinations which are standard in developed countries: Hepatitis A & B, Typhoid, Yellow Fever, Tetanus, Polio, MMR (measles, mumps, rubella) and Meningococcal Meningitis (Africa/Asia).
+We suggest you talk to your doctor about getting the following vaccinations: Hepatitis A & B, Typhoid, Yellow Fever, Tetanus, Polio, MMR (measles, mumps, rubella) and Meningococcal Meningitis (Africa/Asia).
 Please check the Fit For Travel website for more up to date information.